“No matter how much I rehearsed, I never felt ready for the stage. Instead, I felt like a deer stumbling into oncoming traffic on a dark road.”

 An out-of-town audition, for example, exerts far more pressure than a casual gig at a local coffee shop.
 Correspondingly, a recording session at a pricey studio comes with higher stakes than a laid-back session at home.
 Unfamiliar or poorly run venues can also increase a performer’s discomfort.

-Added to that, public scrutiny can unsettling some musicians, especially when numerous people hear us perform and then tweet, blog, and otherwise publish their reactions.
+Added to that, public scrutiny can unsettle some musicians, especially when numerous people hear us perform and then tweet, blog, and otherwise publish their reactions.

-Whatever the performance situation, though, when we know how to prepare, we can deliver thrilling, personally satisfying performances.
+Whatever the performance situation, though, when we know how to prepare and then present ourselves, we can deliver thrilling and personally satisfying performances.

 * * *